emberjs/data/README.md

 ### commit()

-For maximum turbo-efficiency, you can package all pending changes (creates, updates, and deletes) into one megapackage of data awesomeness.
+For maximum turbo-efficiency, you can package all pending changes (creates, updates, and deletes) into one mega package of data awesomeness.
 To do so, implement `commit()`, which will be called with everything that needs to be sent to the persistence layer.